plfa/plfa.github.io/src/plfa/DeBruijn.lagda.md

 binder.
 Whereas renaming concerned a map from variables in one context to variables in another, substitution takes a map from variables in one context to _terms_ in another.
-Given a map from variables in one context map to terms over another, extension yields a map from the first context extended to the second context similarly extended:
+Given a map from variables in one context to terms over another, extension yields a map from the first context extended to the second context similarly extended:
 ```